mohyunho/MOO_ELM/README.md

 Please download Turbofan Engine Degradation Simulation Data Set-2, so called N-CMAPSS dataset [[1]](#1), from [NASA's prognostic data repository](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/) <br/>
 In the downloaded dataset, dataset DS01 has been used for the application of model-based diagnostics and dataset DS02 has been used for data-driven prognostics.
 Therefore, we need only dataset DS02. <br/>
 Please locate "N-CMAPSS_DS02-006.h5"file to /N-CMAPSS folder. <br/>
-Then, you can get npz files for each engine by running the python codes below.
+Then, you can get npz files for each of 9 engines by running the python codes below.
 ```bash
 python3 sample_creator_unit_auto.py -w 50 -s 1 --test 0
 ```